avaragado/riw/doc/faq.md

 ## Can I use objects as descriptions in message descriptors, as `react-intl` allows this?

+Yes, if you disable `babel-plugin-react-intl-auto` (set `reactIntlAutoConfig: false` in your configuration).
+When this plugin is enabled (the default setting) then a message descriptor's description is set to any comment that immediately precedes the string definition.
+See https://github.com/akameco/babel-plugin-react-intl-auto for more information.

-Yes.
-You can use either strings or arbitrary objects as the value of the optional `description` property in your message descriptors.
+With `babel-plugin-react-intl-auto` disabled, you can use either strings or arbitrary objects as the value of the optional `description` property in your message descriptors.

 Description objects are included unchanged in the TODO file riw generates for messages requiring translation. `riw db import` accepts description objects in the input files.